-Special protective
+for fire-fighters

-equipment for fire-fighters
+Special protective equipment for fire-fighters

-Not applicable.
+: Not applicable.

-Additional information

-: Not explosive.
+Additional information : Not explosive.

 SECTION 6: Accidental release measures

 6.1 Personal precautions, protective equipment and emergency procedures

 For non-emergency personnel

-: Eye goggles and gloves are not required for normal industrial exposures, but eye protection according to CEN 166:2001, Respirators (CEN 149:2001) should be considered if environment is excessively dusty.

-For emergency responders : Eye goggles and gloves are not required for normal industrial exposures, but eye protection according to CEN 166:2001, Respirators (CEN 149:2001) should be considered if environment is excessively dusty.
+: Eye protection according to CEN 166:2001; respirators according to CEN149:2001 should be considered if environment is excessively dusty.

+For emergency responders:
-6.2 Environmental precautions

-: The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
+Eye protection according to CEN 166:2001; respirators according to CEN149:2001 should be considered if environment is excessively dusty.
+6.2 Environmental precautions : The product is a water-soluble white powder that may cause damage to trees or vegetation by root absorption.
 Avoid contamination of water bodies during clean up and disposal.
 Advise local water authority that none of the affected water should be used for irrigation or for the abstraction of potable water until natural dilution returns the boron value to its normal environmental background level or meets local water quality standards.

-6.3 Methods and material for containment and cleaning up

-Small spill

-: Move containers from spill area.
-Vacuum or sweep up material and place in a designated, labelled waste container.
+6.3 Methods and material for containment and cleaning up Date of issue/Date of revision : 9/19/2023 Date of previous issue : No previous validation Version : 1 4/17 SECTION 6: Accidental release measures Small spill Move containers from spill area.
+Avoid dust generation.
+Do not dry sweep.
+Vacuum dust with equipment fitted with a HEPA filter and place in a closed, labeled waste container.
+Place spilled material in a designated, labeled waste container.
 Dispose of via a licensed waste disposal contractor.

-Date of issue/Date of revision · 11/16/2022 · 11/14/2019 Version : 1.01 4/16 Date of previous issue

-SECTION 6: Accidental release measures

-Large spill

-Move containers from spill area.
+Large spill : Move containers from spill area.
 Approach the release from upwind.
 Prevent entry into sewers, water courses, basements or confined areas.
-Vacuum or sweep up material and place in a designated, labelled waste container.
+Avoid dust generation.
+Do not dry sweep.
+Vacuum dust with equipment fitted with a HEPA filter and place in a closed, labeled waste container.
 Dispose of via a licensed waste disposal contractor.
 Note: see Section 1 for emergency contact information and Section 13 for waste disposal.

-6.4 Reference to other sections

-: See Section 1 for emergency contact information.
+6.4 Reference to other sections See Section 1 for emergency contact information.
 See Section 8 for information on appropriate personal protective equipment.
 See Section 13 for additional waste treatment information.

-SECTION 7: Handling and storage

-The information in this section contains generic advice and guidance.
+SECTION 7: Handling and storage The information in this section contains generic advice and guidance.
 The list of Identified Uses in Section 1 should be consulted for any available use-specific information provided in the Exposure Scenario(s).

-7.1 Precautions for safe handling

-Protective measures

-: Good housekeeping procedures should be followed to minimise dust generation and accumulation.
+7.1 Precautions for safe handling Protective measures : Good housekeeping procedures should be followed to minimise dust generation and accumulation.
 Avoid spills.

-Advice on general occupational hygiene

-: Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
+Advice on general occupational hygiene Eating, drinking and smoking should be prohibited in areas where this material is handled, stored and processed.
 Workers should wash hands and face before eating, drinking and smoking.
 Remove contaminated clothing and protective equipment before entering eating areas.
 See also Section 8 for additional information on hygiene measures.

-7.2 Conditions for safe storage, including any incompatibilities

-No special handling precautions are required, but dry, indoor storage is recommended.
+7.2 Conditions for safe storage, including any incompatibilities No special handling precautions are required, but dry, indoor storage is recommended.
 To maintain package integrity and to minimise caking of the product, bags should be handled on a first-in first-out basis.

-Storage temperature: Ambient temperature Storage pressure: Ambient pressure Special sensitivity: Moisture (Caking)
+Storage temperature: Ambient temperature Storage pressure: Ambient pressure Special sensitivity: Moisture (Caking) Seveso Directive - Reporting thresholds Danger criteria Notification and MAPP threshold Safety report threshold E1 100 tonne 200 tonne 7.3 Specific end use(s) Recommendations: Refer to Annex - Exposure Scenarios Industrial sector specific : No solutions : Not available.

-Danger criteria

-Notification and MAPP threshold Safety report threshold E1 100 200

-7.3 Specific end use(s)

-Recommendations: Refer to Annex - Exposure Scenarios

-Industrial sector specific

-solutions

 SECTION 8: Exposure controls/personal protection

+8.1 Control parameters

+Occupational exposure limits

+No exposure limit value known.